faktiva/vim-config/README.md

 My favourite vim configurations made portable

-Just clone the repo into your home .vim directory and insert the following to `.vimrc`:
+Just clone the repo into your home `.vim` directory and insert the following to `.vimrc`:

 ```
-" Source local settings
+" Source all settings
 if filereadable(glob("~/.vim/vimrc.local"))
     source ~/.vim/vimrc.local
 endif